ZERO WASTE EVENTS

 - Step 1.
 Order Compostable and/or Recyclable Materials.
 You can order materials from Eco Products and they are sent right to your door.
 Need help with what to order?
 We can help.
 Alternately, these items can be purchased and picked up in Summit County from the High County Conservation Center.
 For pick up in Summit County, contact: email@example.com.

-- Rent compost and recycle stations from us.
-Rentals are free.
+- Rent Compost and Recycling stations from us.
+Rentals are free for nonprofit groups.

 - Compost drop-off for small events is FREE at Cloud City Conservation Center, if you inform us prior to the event.
 We will give you the combination to our compost toter, located behind the Post Office Building, 130 W 5th Street.